-17.3.
+16.2.
 Psychology Minor, Four-year and Three-year B.A.

-- A minimum of 18 credit hours

-- PSYC-1010 Introduction to Psychology I Foundations

-- PSYC-1020 Introduction to Psychology II Individuals and Interactions

-- A minimum of three credit hours from each of three of the following areas:
+Residency Requirements: 12 credit hours within the minor Requirements: A minimum of 18 credit hours A minimum of 12 credit hours in residence PSYC-1010 Introduction to Psychology I -Foundations PSYC-1020 Introduction to Psychology II - Individuals and Interactions A minimum of three credit hours from each of three of the following areas: Cognitive Processes Social Processes Development Physiological Processes Learning Assessment and Treatment

-- Cognitive Processes

-- Social Processes

-- Development

-- Physiological Processes

-- Learning

-- Assessment and Treatment

-Social Science, Majors, Concentrations, and Minors within the Bachelor of Arts
+17. Social Science, Majors, Concentrations, and Minors within the Bachelor of Arts